-Try to use only one section, and try not to add more than 5–7 steps.
+Try to use only one section, and try not to add more than five to seven steps.

 Getting people to sign up for your mini course

-Unfortunately, you have to do more than just create your mini course to get people to sign up.
+Unfortunately, you have to do more than just create your mini course to find your audience f0r your online course and get them to sign up.
 It takes a good amount of promotion to get your name out there, especially if you’re new to the online marketing space.

 Let’s talk about a few ways to attract new traffic to your mini course:

 Find your audience on an existing platform